Gkreindler/GMMTools.jl/README.md

 ```

 # Notes
-- the optimizer is a slightly modified version of LsqFit.jl, because the GMM/CMD objective is a sum of squares (using the Cholesky decomposition of the weighting matrix).
+- the optimizer is LsqFit.jl, because the GMM/CMD objective is a sum of squares (using the Cholesky decomposition of the weighting matrix).
 In principle, other optimizers can be used.
 The Cholesky decomposition `Whalf` of a positive definite matrix `W` is a matrix that satisfies `Whalf' * Whalf = W`.
 This means that we can re-write the objective `g'Wg` as `(Whalf*g)'*(Whalf*g)`, which is a sum of squares.
 - in optimization, the gradient is currently computed using finite differences
 - rules for combining estimation results with multiple initial conditions:
     - runs that produce errors are ignored